-We addressed these issues via a $2 \times 2 \times 2$ randomized factorial design that involved an eye-tracking exercise (Study 1), followed by a sample of UK charity donors (Study 2), ascertaining dimensions of donor behavior potentially affecting responses to poverty porn appeals.
-The purpose of the eyetracking study was exploratory but sought to determine the features of a poverty porn-based advertisement that invoked the most engagement.
-While existing studies on "catching" the emotional responses from charity ads rely on survey-based experimental approaches, we suggest the automaticity of eye-tracking responses can provide additional insights into immediate responses to such images.
-This was important since humanitarian imagery can operate through direct and automatic effects on respondents (Small & Verrochi, 2009).
-Moreover, while eye tracking can capture automatic responses, in processing sad imagery, these effects can also become diluted with more deliberate or cognitive loaded tasks, such as a direct mail appeal or filling in a survey (Small & Verrochi, 2009).
-We therefore felt a survey-based approach would add additional validity to the key findings from eye-tracking poverty porn effects and capture the effects of more deliberated processing of such appeals in direct mail channels for instance.
-For both studies, the effects on engagement (Study 1) with and attitudes (Study 2) toward a poverty porn ad were based on stimuli which comprised:
+We addressed these issues via a 2x2x2 randomised factorial design that involved an eye tracking exercise (Study 1), followed by a sample of UK charity donors (Study 2), ascertaining dimensions of donor behaviour potentially affecting responses to poverty porn appeals.
+The purpose of the eye tracking study was exploratory but sought to determine the features of a poverty porn-based advertisement that invoked the most engagement.
+While existing studies on 'catching' the emotional responses from charity ads rely on survey based experimental approaches, we suggest the automaticity of eye-tracking responses can provide additional insights on immediate responses to such images.
+This was important since humanitarian imagery can operate through direct and automatic effects on respondents (Small and Verrochi, 2009).
+Moreover, while eye tracking can capture automatic responses, in processing sad imagery, these effects can also become diluted with more deliberate or cognitive loaded tasks, such as a direct mail appeal or filling in a survey (Small and Verrochi, 2009).
+We therefore felt a survey-based approach would add additional validity to the key findings from eye tracking poverty porn effects and capture the effects of more deliberated processing of such appeals in direct mail channels for instance.
+For both studies, the effects on engagement (Study 1) with and attitudes (Study 2) towards a poverty porn ad were based on stimuli which comprised:

 - 1. The way in which the advertisement was framed: protest (emotional appeal) versus informative (rational appeal). - 2.
-Whether the announcer (spokesperson) within the advertisement was (a) male or female and (b) of White European ethnicity or of the same ethnicity as victims of the country in which a catastrophe had taken place.
+Whether the announcer (spokesperson) within the advertisement was (a) male or female, and (b) of white European ethnicity or of the same ethnicity as victims of the country in which a catastrophe had taken place.

-We used the charity advertising literature summarized above, plus a content analysis of 29 recent charity adverting campaigns, to inform the construction of eight "typical famine fundraising adverts," identical apart from the gender and ethnicity of the announcer and the nature of the advertising copy: protest or informative.
+We used the charity advertising literature summarised above, plus a content analysis of 29 recent charity adverting campaigns, to inform the construction of eight "typical famine fundraising adverts", identical apart from the gender and ethnicity of the announcer and the nature of the advertising copy: protest or informative.

-Study I. Eye Tracking of Poverty Porn Advertisements
+Study 1.
+Eye Tracking of Poverty Porn Advertisements

-We completed an observational eye track study in a Behavioral Science Research Laboratory.
-Research has established that monitored eye movements are potential signals of a variety of responses to advertisements, including attention, involvement, attitude formation, recognition, and recall (see the study by Bebko et al., 2014).
+We completed an observational eye track study in a Behavioural Science Research

+Laboratory.
+Research has established that monitored eye movements are potential signals of a variety of responses to advertisements, including attention, involvement, attitude formation, recognition, and recall (see Bebko, Sciulli & Bhagat, 2014).
 A participant was presented with a charity fundraising appeal and eye tracked as the person viewed the advertisement.
-We employed contrasting $2 \times 2 \times 2$ factorial design configurations, that is, message (protest vs informative); male versus female announcer; and White European announcer versus African heritage announcer.
+We employed contrasting 2x2x2 factorial design configurations, i.e., message (protest versus informative); male versus female announcer; and white European announcer versus African heritage announcer.
 Each individual viewed an advertisement from a total of eight.

 Participants were randomly allocated to groups with the proviso that no more than of 12.5% of the sample were in any one group.
-Thus, when the first group was full, the next participants were randomly allocated to the other groups, and so on.
-Then, we interviewed the participants about their thoughts and feelings regarding the advertisement.
-The layouts of the eight advertisements (2 $\times$ 2 $\times$ 2) followed the standard recommendations of literature in the field (e.g., Farnsworth, 2018; Richardson & Spivey, 2004) and were pilot tested via discussions with two charity fundraising practitioners.
+Thus, when the first group was full the next participants were randomly allocated to the other groups, and so on.
+Then we interviewed the participants about their thoughts and feelings regarding the advertisement.
+The layouts of the 8 advertisements (2x2x2) followed the standard recommendations of literature in the field (e.g., Richardson and Spivey, 2004; Farnsworth, 2018) and were pilot tested via discussions with two charity fundraising practitioners.
 In line with established practice (see Bebko et al., 2014) each advertisement was on the screen for 10 seconds.